django/django/docs/topics/channels/testing.txt

-If your tests inherit from the ``channels.tests.ChannelTestCase`` base class, whenever you run tests your channel layer will be swapped out for a captive in-memory layer, meaning you don't need an exernal server running to run tests.
+If your tests inherit from the ``channels.tests.ChannelTestCase`` base class, whenever you run tests your channel layer will be swapped out for a captive in-memory layer, meaning you don't need an external server running to run tests.

 Moreover, you can inject messages onto this layer and inspect ones sent to it to help test your consumers.